 Our Privacy Notice applies to the personal data that Caritas collects and uses.

 References in this Privacy Notice to “Caritas”, “we”, “us” or “our” means Caritas Diocese of Salford , a charity registered in England and Wales (Charity Registered Number 1125808) and a company limited by guarantee No. 6594417.
 Our registered office is Cathedral Centre, 3 Ford Street, Salford M3 6DP.
 Our mailing address is Caritas House, Nobby Stiles Drive, Collyhurst, Manchester M4 4FA.

-We control the ways your personal data is collected and the purposes for which your personal data are used by Caritas.
+We control the ways your personal data is collected and the purposes for which your personal data IS used by Caritas.
 We are the “data controller” for the purposes of the UK Data Protection Act 1998 and other applicable European data protection legislation.

 We are registered with the Information Commissioner’s Office, registration number Z2245768.

-Caritas has a designated Data Protection Lead who can be contacted via email at firstname.lastname@example.org
+Caritas has a designated Data Protection Lead, who can be contacted via email at email@example.com

 PERSONAL DATA WE COLLECT ABOUT YOU